-Animal Behavior College is pleased to extend some great offers to you!
-These are available to anyone; you don’t have to be enrolled in our school to take advantage of these opportunities!
+Animal Behavior College is pleased to extend several great offers to you!
+These are available to anyone; you don’t have to be enrolled in our school to take advantage of these opportunities.

-As an ABC Certified Dog Trainer, you will frequently encounter dogs temporarily residing in shelters and rescues due to owner relinquishment.
-This devastating situation calls for immediate attention, and for that reason, ABC has created a greatly informative CEP that assists our students and alumni in helping homeless dogs become more adoptable.
-This CEP consists of 250+ pages of material authored by Teoti Anderson, former president of the APDT, with contributions from Kelly Gorman-Dunbar and numerous ABC staff members.
-The information provided covers everything from understanding the different kinds of shelters and how to approach them, to identifying dogs for adoption and defensive handling, to temperament assessments, including some excellent information from the ASPCA MYM Safer Program.
-Furthermore, the Training Shelter Dogs CEP is approved by the Certification Council for Professional Dog Trainers (CCPDT) for 21 CEU credits and by the International Association of Animal Behavior Consultants for 21 CEU credits.
+There are many dogs temporarily residing in shelters and rescues due to owner relinquishment.
+This devastating situation calls for immediate attention.
+This program consists of 250+ pages of material authored by Teoti Anderson, former president of the APDT, with contributions from Kelly Gorman-Dunbar and numerous members of the ABC staff.
+The wealth of information provided discuss understanding the different kinds of shelters, how to approach them, identifying dogs for adoption and defensive handling, as well as temperament assessments, including some excellent information from the ASPCA MYM Safer Program.

 Pet Sitting and Dog Walking